alexwine36/Portfolio/apps/portfolio/content/projects/portfolio/index.md

 # The Problem

-It was time to write a resume and I wanted to have fun making it.
-Since I do enjoy a good problem I figured I would find a way to build a resume and portfolio all in one.
+It was time to write a résumé and I wanted to have fun making it.
+Since I do enjoy a good problem I figured I would find a way to build a résumé and portfolio all in one.
 Ideally this would involve learning some new technologies along the way.